Jane Austen

 I’ve been seeing this guy for about three months, and things were going perfectly; we saw each other three times a week and he even introduced me to his sister.
 Last weekend, we went on a trip together, and ever since we got back, his texts have become one-word answers and he takes hours to reply.
 I asked him if everything was okay, and he said he’s just 'busy at work,' but I can see him active on Instagram posting stories.
 I really like him and don't want to come off as clingy or desperate, but the shift in energy is giving me major anxiety.
 Should I confront him about the distance and ask if he wants to break up, or should I just back off completely and wait for him to come to me?

 Relationships & DatingI'm 34 and everyone around me is getting married except me.
 I've had three serious relationships that all ended around the two-year mark when I "got cold feet."
-My therapist says I have an avoidant attachment style.
+My counsellor says I have an avoidant attachment style.
 My mother says I'm "too picky."
 Here's the thing: in each relationship, I noticed red flags early on that I ignored because I wanted it to work.
 Then later, I couldn't unsee them.
-My ex before last was condescending about my job.
-The one before that was still emotionally enmeshed with his mother.
-My most recent ex was kind but we had nothing to talk about.
+My boyfriend before last was condescending about my job.
+The one before that was still emotionally fixated on his mother.
+My most recent ex was kind but we had nothing to talk about, and no sparks.
 My friends say no one is perfect and I need to "learn to compromise."
 But am I being too picky, or am I actually seeing clearly when others are settling?
-How do I know if my standards are healthy or self-protective sabotage? — Clear-Eyed or Cold-Hearted in Chicago
+How do I know if my standards are healthy or self-protective sabotage?

-Creativity & VisionI'm a filmmaker who's spent ten years making small, intimate character studies that get into festivals and win some awards but never break through.
-My films are quiet—about ordinary people, slow pacing, ambiguous endings.
-Critics call them "exquisite" and "restrained."
-Almost nobody sees them.
-Now a streaming platform is offering me $5 million to direct an action thriller.
+Creativity & VisionA streaming platform is offering me $5 million to direct a film.
 It's not my style.
-The script is bombastic, the emotions are broad, the ending is spelled out in neon.
-But it would reach 50 million viewers.
-And the producer says if it works, I can make whatever I want next.
+The script is uninspired.
+But it would be an opportunity to build a name for myself.
+And the producer says if it works, I can make my own decision on what to work on next.
 My mentor says I should stay true to my voice—that compromising will corrupt my artistic vision permanently.
-My agent says I'm being precious—that real artists adapt and evolve.
+My agent says that in the real world I've spent enough time in the minors, and now here's a chance and I need to leap.
+Adapt and evolve.
 I think about directors who "sold out" and never came back.
 But I also think about dying unknown while my hard drives full of unseen masterpieces gather dust.
-Is art that reaches millions but compromises vision still art?
-Or is purity of expression more important than audience? — Go Big or Stay True in Seattle
+Should I take the money and run?

 Similar Mentors